t1/deployer/docs/tutorial.md

 by using `(?:X)`, as shown for the prefix.

-If your host names are very technical and/or change very often, you may be better off to configure an explicit `root-bundle-name` variable; this is just so much simpler.
+If your host names are very technical and/or change very often, you may be better off to configure an explicit `root-bundle` parameter `name`; this is just so much simpler.
 Using regular expressions for your host names is most appropriate in situations where you have a PaaS like environment, i.e. a generic `deployer.config.yaml` file is rolled out by some platform operations team... together with The Deployer.